Voepass Flight 2283: Accident

-The aircraft was on its way from Cascavel, Paraná, to Guarulhos, São Paulo.
+The aircraft departed Cascavel, Paraná at 11:58 local time to Guarulhos, São Paulo.
 In the area of the accident, there was an active SIGMET advisory for severe icing from 12000 to 21,000 ft.
 Meteorological reports at the time of the accident indicated that areas of turbulence, thunderstorms, and icing were present in areas surrounding the accident.
 The Brazilian Air Force said that the flight did not declare an emergency.

 According to Flightradar24, the aircraft was cruising at 17000 ft when, at 13:21 local time, the aircraft experienced a brief loss of altitude and then briefly regained altitude.
 Shortly thereafter, the aircraft entered what appeared to be a flat spin and a steep and terminal descent.
 The last data transmission and loss of radar contact occurred at 13:22, before the accident.
 ADS-B data indicated that the aircraft had reached a maximum vertical descent rate of 24000 ft/min.

 Firefighters reported that the plane crashed in Vinhedo, São Paulo, 76 km northwest of the city of São Paulo.
 The plane crashed near a condominium in the Capela neighborhood.
 Despite earlier reports of several houses being hit by the plane, it crashed in the front yard of a house in a gated community, and nobody on the ground was killed or injured.
 Videos of the aircraft before it crashed showed it in a downward flat spin, in a slight nose-down orientation, and were widely shared on social media.
 Brazilian television news channel GloboNews broadcast aerial footage from around the area of the accident site, showing fire and smoke rising from the aircraft's wreckage.

-All 62 people on board the aircraft, 58 passengers and 4 crew, were killed, along with a dog brought on board by the Venezuelan passengers.
+All 62 people on board were killed, along with a dog brought on board by the Venezuelan passengers.
 Most of the bodies found in the accident site were charred, making the identification of the victims difficult.
-An eyewitness reported seeing three bodies ejected from the plane and falling into a backyard; this was later refuted by firefighters, who stated that no bodies had been ejected and all were found in their seats.
+An eyewitness reported seeing three bodies ejected from the plane and falling into a backyard; this was later refuted by firefighters, who stated that no bodies had been ejected and all were seated during the crash.